 Benefits of Workday Learning

-Workday Learning provides customers with rich content, support for various learning experiences, and data to enhance learning.
+Workday Learning provides customers rich content, support for various learning experiences, and data insights to enhance learning.

 - Personalized LearningWorkday can recognize users and develop personalized recommendations and experiences based on various employee factors.
 For example, the system can recommend a video to new managers based on their current titles at the company.

 - Built-in InsightsWith access to data from Workday HCM and Workday Financial Management, you’ll have insights into all your learning activities.
 Your managers can quickly see how employees engage with and complete their development plans, helping them make better, data-based decisions to enhance employee productivity and operational effectiveness.

 Getting Started with Workday Learning

-Contact us today to get started.
+Contact us today to get started!